davidjurgens/potato/docs/user_and_collaboration.md

 After creating an account, you can log in with the email and password used in the account creation step.

-## Direct login with URL arguement
+## Direct login with URL argument

 ![image](img/screenshots/direct_login.gif)

-Potato also supports direct login through URL arguements, for example:
+Potato also supports direct login through URL arguments, for example:
 <http://localhost:8000/?PROLIFIC_PID=user>

 You could setup direct login in the YAML configuration file